 - Exercise regularly.
 Aim for 150 minutes or more of activity each week.

-- Eat a healthful diet that is rich in fruits, veggetables, grains, beans, seeds, olive oil, and fish.
+- Eat a healthful diet that is rich in fruits, vegetables, grains, beans, seeds, olive oil, and fish.

-- Drinking alcohol may help lower the risk, but it should be used in moderation.
+- If you drink, drink in moderation.
 This means no more than 1 drink per day for women and 2 drinks per day for men.
-Drinking too much can raise the risk of dementia.

 - Stop smoking.